Spaceva/PackageTracker/README.md

 # Setup
 ## Application Global Settings
-Use the `appsettings.json` configuration file to setup your database and qwactivate modules.
+Use the `appsettings.json` configuration file to setup your database and activate modules.
 ``` json
 {
   "AllowedHosts": "*",